 Since 1991, Metropolitan has made significant investments in conservation, water recycling, storage and improved supplies.
 Groundwater storage programs with Semitropic Water Storage District and Arvin-Edison Water Storage District increase Metropolitan's out-of-region storage capacity of state water project water by 600,000 AF.
-Additional groundwater storage programs have been established with the San Bernardino Valley MWD and Kern-Delta Water District that will expand that capacity further.
+Additional groundwater storage programs have been established with the San Bernardino Valley MWD, and Kern-Delta Water District that will expand that capacity further.
 The completion of Diamond Valley Reservoir has added 800,000 AF of supply to southern California's mix of resources available to meet dry year needs.
-Metropolitan has historically been a strong proponent of alternative Delta conveyance, purchasing land in the Sacramento-San Joaquin Delta to facilitate the construction of the long-discussed tunnels to increase reliability of State Water Project supplies.
+In addition, Metropolitan is a strong proponent of the California Water Fix, the latest development in plans to reroute Sierra Nevada mountain runoff around (in this case, under) the Delta to increase reliability of State Water Project supplies.
 During the 2015 drought, Metropolitan instituted its Water Supply Allocation Plan, instituting on Calleguas and its member agencies a 16.5-percent reduction in imported water allocations.
 In May 2016, allocation restrictions were terminated due to improved imported water conditions.

-Calleguas Municipal Water District has implemented a strategy for meeting rising water demands in its service area by implementing both regional and local supply-augmentation and demand-management programs.
+Also since 1991, Calleguas Municipal Water District has implemented a strategy for meeting rising water demands in its service area by implementing both regional and local supply-augmentation and demandmanagement programs.
 The Las Posas Aquifer Storage and Recovery Project has been an ongoing project that, according to Calleguas's 2020 Urban Water Management Plan, has the goal of maintaining at least 20,000 AF of water in storage in the Las Posas Basin, with an estimated extraction capacity of approximately 70 cubic feet per second (CFS).
 Currently, Calleguas has 12,000 AF of groundwater stored in the East Las Posas Basin.
-The

-Lake Bard filtration plant has a treatment capacity ranging from 30 to 100 cfs.
+The Lake Bard filtration plant has a treatment capacity ranging from 30 to 100 cfs.
 At high flow, it would empty Lake Bard in 5.5 weeks, at low flow in four months.